yo3gfh/sdl-pong/README.md

 https://fonts.google.com/specimen/Muli

+Background texture built from a image I found by typing "grim reaper" in Google :-)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or